KershiaM/KershiaMukoro.github.io/blog/2023-12-01-welcome/2023-12-04-first-attempt.md

     url: https://kershiamukoro.github.io
 ---

-Pikes Peak Adventure: A Tale of Heat, Hydration, and High Spirits On a sunny September 19, 2019, my boots hit the Barr Trail, eager for the ascent of Pikes Peak.
+On a sunny September 19, 2019, my boots hit the Barr Trail, eager for the ascent of Pikes Peak.
 With a backpack brimming with 4 liters of water, snacks, and essentials, I felt ready for anything.
 Yet, the mountain had its tests in store, starting with an unexpected blast of 79-degree heat that soon put our preparation to the test.

 <!--truncate-->